 My name is Yunan Liu (刘雨楠).
-I am an Assistant Professor in the Industrial and Systems Engineering Department at NC State University.
-I received my B.E. in Electrical Engineering from Tsinghua University in 2002; my M.S. in Industrial Engineering and Operations Research (IEOR) from Columbia University in 2008; and my Ph.D., also in IEOR from Columbia, in 2011.
+I am an Associate Professor in the Industrial and Systems Engineering Department at NC State University.
+I received my B.E. in Electrical Engineering from Tsinghua University in 2002; my M.S. in Industrial Engineering and Operations Research (IEOR) from Columbia University in 2008; and my Ph.D., also in IEOR from Columbia University, in 2011.
 The title of my dissertation is: “Many-server queues with time-varying arrivals, customer abandonment and non-exponential distributions”.
 My Ph.D. adviser is Professor Ward Whitt.

 Research and Teaching